cdrage/containerfiles/README.md

 Below is a general overview (with instructions) on each Docker container I use.
 This is automatically generated from the comments that I have left in each `Dockerfile`.

-Here be dragons (although open up an issue if you see an error!).
+Open an issue if there's a problem with a container!
-### chrome
+## cdrage/chrome

  **Description:**

  Run Chrome in a container (thx jess)

- Note: Disabled sandbox due to running-in-a-container issue with userns enabled in kernel, see: https://github.com/jfrazelle/dockerfiles/issues/149
+ **Note:** Disabled sandbox due to running-in-a-container issue with userns enabled in kernel, see: https://github.com/jfrazelle/dockerfiles/issues/149

  **Running:**